 ITIL has processes that achieve certain objectives.
 By tagging all activities in an organization to the respective process, we can identify and eliminate a number of redundant activities that otherwise get hidden within the confines of required ones.

 You may have heard the phrase reinventing the wheel.
-It happens all the time, and in all industries.
+It happens all the time and in all industries.
 It simply means that people at several stages go through the same motions as their peers had, in coming up with the same results.
-For example, in software industry, coders in an organizations might write a function for accomplishing a certain objective several times.
-In IT organizations, fire fighting teams might research and break their heads over IT issues whereas their colleagues would have probably found a way to fix the same issue a year earlier.
+For example, in the software industry, coders in organizations might write a function for accomplishing a certain objective several times.
+In IT organizations, firefighting teams might research and break their heads over IT issues whereas their colleagues would have probably found a way to fix the same issue a year earlier.

 The second reason why people reinvent is that they are too egoistic (or dumb) to come up with their own solution.
 They feel that they are capable of getting to the information on their own, which I don’t disagree.
 But, the fact remains, a smart worker uses the available information and researches around unexplored territories.
 A person digging a hole to discover water underneath is a fool and none better than the person gazing at open skies in anticipation of UFOs.